 How to Replace a Drivers License

 A stolen or lost drivers license can present many challenges and hazards, and should be replaced as quickly as possible.
 Replacement drivers license credentials not only keep senior drivers compliant with driving rules and regulations, but can help protect personal information and prevent identity theft.
 Before seeking a drivers license replacement, authorities at all levels strongly recommend that all drivers report lost or stolen licenses to their local police departments as soon as possible.
 In some states, reporting a license known to be stolen is required by law.
-Learn more about reporting a stolen license to drive by downloading our free guide.
 Regulations regarding the requests and issuances of duplicate drivers licenses are determined by individual states, and therefore, vary widely.
 Seniors seeking to replace drivers license credentials will need to refer to their local DMV offices and/or their state’s primary DMV websites for exact details on many aspects of the process, including the total fees to be assessed and a complete list of limitations applied to online driver license renewal options.
 Continue on to the sections below to learn more about replacement drivers licenses for seniors.

 When exploring options related to how to replace drivers license credentials, many seniors’ first step is to determine whether or not the option to replace lost drivers license credentials online in their state is a possibility.
 Online systems can eliminate the need for seniors to travel to the DMV in person, and are often faster and less expensive than applying for replacement licenses to drive by mail.
 However, replacing drivers license credentials online is not an option offered to drivers in all states.
 Due to personal and public security concerns, some states require that a new copy of license be requested in person, every time.
 In states where online applications are allowed for replacement driver licenses, drivers will need to access the DMV’s online system, then gather and enter personal information into the online form(s).
 Next, they will need to supply valid online payment to cover the application fees.
 Then, drivers must review their entire applications carefully before submission to verify that no mistakes have been made.
 Online applications may be faster and easier to submit than other application options, but seniors can expect to wait the same amount of time for their applications to be processed and for the duplicate licenses to arrive, regardless of which method they choose.